Phileosopher/commonplace/people-conflicts.md

 # How conflicts work

+Conflict is an inevitable part of being human:

+- We all have *constant* [inner conflict](conflicts-inner.md) about various [beliefs](understanding-certainty.md), [feelings](mind-feelings.md), and [thoughts](understanding.md).
+- However, people *usually* see conflict as a difference of [views, interests, or goals](purpose.md) between two people.

+## Why we engage in conflicts

+We *always* start conflicts from a [perceived](image.md) need:

+- Their need may or may not be real or accurate, and may simply be a "want".
+- That need may also be based on a complex set of circumstances.
+- You often have a *massive* advantage if you're [aware](awareness.md) of what you and others want and need.
+- When you stand to gain for yourself or for another person, the skills are exactly the same.

+This perceived need someone has to confront a situation has several degrees of intensity:

+1. Discuss: We mention it because we want others to open up a discussion about the matter.
+We usually want people to increase their [understanding](understanding.md) and make or thoroughly consider [decisions](decisions.md), or we know *they* don't understand.
+Most things sit in this realm for mentally well people, especially regarding [religion](religion.md) and [politics](groups-large.md).
+2. Defend: We have a [conviction](understanding-certainty.md) on the matter and don't feel it's appropriate to leave an idea uncontested.
+Usually, we people to [change their minds](image.md) about their opinion.
+Every healthy person has a handful of these.
+3. Die For: We have chosen to closely [identify](identity.md) with the matter.
+Often, we've integrated the concepts so closely that we require others to honor their standard on it.
+Every single person has at least a few of these.

+Conflicts aren't always fighting with others, but can be:

+- Fights and arguments arise when people see that it's the best way to accomplish their [purposes](purpose.md).
+- Sometimes, it's simply a disagreement or [misunderstanding](understanding.md).
+- While [respect for others](people-3_respect.md) is *always* appropriate, being "nice" and overly accommodating in a time of conflict will destroy you and those you care about.

+We engage directly in conflict when the trouble of making the conflict becomes less than avoiding it.

+Our perception doesn't have to be [real](reality.md), either, and there are several ways there can be breakdown when communicating with others:

+1. [Cognitive bias](mind-bias.md) that diverts people away from the truth.
+2. [Influence](influence.md) from peers and leaders that [distorts](image-distortion.md) what appears to be true.
+3. [Personality differences](personality.md) that change how people are inclined to think.
+4. Old mental [habits](habits.md) that haven't completely gone away, even though they were already considered no longer applicable.

+Usually, healthy people start conflicts after witnessing at least three instances of the issue.

+- The first and second ones may be improbable, but the third time typically confirms we're seeing a [pattern](symbols.md) that isn't creating the [results](results.md) we want.

+Our [decision](decisions.md) to make a conflict is significant because every conflict risks sabotaging [relationships](people-friends.md) with other people, which we will usually value when we have any [love](people-love.md) for them.

+## Complicating factors

+Gratitude and revenge tend to complicate conflicts:

+- We are grateful or vengeful when someone has done something good or bad to us in the past.
+- For this reason, we impose past experiences that may not apply to present situations.
+- The only way to stay level-headed in a conflict is to ignore both for yourself while understanding how others interpret it.

 Since most people are [higher agreeableness](personality.md), it's generally human nature to want mutually beneficial agreements with everyone.
 We will often [compromise](people-5_conflicts.md) to avoid the worst altercations.
 Our desire to reconcile is most of the inspiration for [cultural standards](culture.md) and [norms](people-3_boundaries.md).

 But, sometimes a peaceable resolution isn't possible.
 All we need is someone [perceiving](imagination.md) a [purpose](purpose.md) of theirs that will fail or an irreplaceable [scarcity](results.md), combined with something we [imagine](imagination.md) someone else can do about it, often with a [bad faith](morality-evil.md) belief of the other's intent.